-The Hottest New Rich-Kid Trend Is Summoning the Spirits of the Dead
+The Hottest New Rich Kid Trend Is Summoning the Spirits of the Dead

 Guests at New York’s hottest séance included various other young one-percenters, including the son of a former ambassador to France, the great-granddaughter of impressionist painter Camille Pissarro, and Princess Noor Pahlavi, the granddaughter of the Shah of Iran.
 They enjoyed mini champagne bottles, Jack Daniels whiskey, and macarons while attempting to contact the ghost.

-Sounds just slightly more glamorous than the time you pulled out the Ouija board during a middle-school sleepover, then lay awake in your sleeping bag for the rest of the night, terrified of what ancient and malevolent spirits you may have disturbed.
+Sounds just slightly more glamorous than the time you pulled out the Ouija board during a middle school sleepover, then lay awake in your sleeping bag for the rest of the night, terrified of what ancient and malevolent spirits you may have disturbed.